 If you decide to cancel vehicle tax and get a refund the process becomes automatic.
 You would also get a refund for any full remaining months after applying for exemption (sent to the address that the DVLA have on file).

-Note: In some cases, you may need to change the tax class and remove an exemption from a vehicle.
-A typical example for this situation is when a disabled person no longer uses it.
+Note: In some cases, you may need to change your vehicle's tax class and remove an exemption from it.
+So, a typical example for this situation would be when a disabled person no longer uses it.

 Some organisations used vehicles with adaptations to provide transport for disabled people.
 As a rule, these types of vehicles are exempt from road tax.
 But, the exclusion does not apply to ambulances.

 There are limits to exempt invalid scooters, powered wheelchairs, and mobility scooters.
 To get an exemption, they must have a maximum speed of 8mph when used on the road.
 They should also have a device fitted that limits them to 4mph if used on footways to be road tax exempt.